 Your credit score can change as often as daily, depending on how often the information in your credit report changes.
 If you're planning to buy a house or car soon, checking your credit score more often will help you be prepared.
 Otherwise, monitoring your credit score somewhere between semiannually to monthly is enough.

 Remember that your credit score is a number that reflects the information in your credit report at a specific point in time.
 To change your credit score, you’ll have to change the underlying information on your credit report with good spending and payments habits.
-Most credit score providers, even the free ones, will provide you with basic details about the factors influencing your credit score.
+Most credit score providers, even the free ones, will give you basic details about the factors influencing your credit score.
 You can use this information to decide what you can do to improve your score.

 As you monitor your credit score more often, you'll notice your credit score moving up and down, sometimes as often as daily.
 Unless your credit score drops considerably and stays there, you don't have to worry about changes to your score.

 Also note that your credit scores may be different between different providers, particularly if the underlying credit data is from different credit bureaus.
 This difference is a normal part of credit scoring.